 A sewage backup is bad news for you and your property.
-It poses a severe health risk, considered an emergency.
-But there's good news.
+It poses a severe health risk, considered a Cat 3 water damage emergency.
+But there’s good news.
 You can take steps at home to protect your plumbing system and help prevent clogs.

 What Causes a Sewage Backup?

 - a clogged sewage pipe in your home

 - a blocked pipe in the city’s sewage network